andrew867/nextbus-hacs/README.md

 2. Click **Add Integration** and search for **NextBus**.
 3. Enter the agency and stop information when prompted.
 4. Save to create the entity.

+### Automation Blueprints

+Two blueprints are included to help you automate around bus arrivals:

+- **Publish NextBus predictions to MQTT** – forwards sensor data to an MQTT topic.
+- **Notify when NextBus is approaching** – sends a notification when a bus is within a configurable number of minutes.

+Import the blueprints from the `blueprints/automation/nextbus` directory into Home Assistant to use them.

 ### Lovelace Card
 After copying `next-bus-card.js` into your dashboard resources, create a card using the `next-bus-card` type: